Shimogawa/prog/README.md

 # prog

-`prog` is a progress meter that acts as an intermediary who counts the size of data transferred between two piped programs.
+`prog` is a progress meter that acts as an intermediary who counts the size of data transferred between two piped programs on *nix.

 The output of `prog` is printed in stderr.